docsforadobe/after-effects-plugin-guide/docs/effect-details/global-sequence-frame-data.rst

 After Effects sends `PF_Cmd_SEQUENCE_RESETUP <#_bookmark88>`__ when the data is reloaded, for either flat or unflat data.

-Use a flag at a common offset within both structures to indicate the data’s state.
+Use a flag at a common offset within both structures to indicate the data's state.

 ::